cookiekang/npm-lib-seed/template/docs/getting-started.md

 $ yo javascript
 ```

+## How to debug
+Running `npm run server` will start a server for helping you debug your code in browser.

 ### How to Build

-Running `npm run build` will compile source files to a distributable format (CommonJS, ES6 and UMD)
+Running `npm run build` will compile source files to a distributable format (CommonJS, ES6 and UMD and Var)
 ready to be published to NPM from the `dist` folder.
 See `tools/build.js` for more info.

 ### How to Test